DuPont Launches Streamlining Plan

-Speaking at a briefing for securities analysts and investors earlier this week, CEO Charles O. Holliday Jr. acknowledged that DuPont is behind its industry peers in taking such streamlining steps.
-A study conducted by the Hackett Group, a benchmarking firm, found that DuPonts human resources staffing is 20% higher than at other large companies, while its information technology cost per user is 30% higher.
+Speaking at a briefing for securities analysts and investors last week, CEO Charles O. Holliday Jr. acknowledged that DuPont is behind its industry peers in taking such cost-cutting steps.
+A study conducted for DuPont found that the firm's human resources staffing is 20% higher than at other large companies, while its information technology cost per user is 30% higher.

-The productivity plan includes a $1.1 billion, 13-year contract under which the customer service firm Convergys will provide human resources services to DuPont.
-Other plan elements include streamlining of procurement and accounts payable systems.
+Part of the productivity plan is a $1.1 billion, 13-year contract under which the customer service firm Convergys will provide human resources services to DuPont.
+Other plan elements call for streamlining of supply chain, procurement, and accounts payable systems.

-Overall, said Richard R. Goodmanson, DuPonts chief operating officer, some 4,000 of DuPonts 60,000 employees worldwide would be redeployed under the plan through attrition, contractor displacement, and reassignment.
+Overall, said Richard R. Goodmanson, DuPont's chief operating officer, some 4,000 of DuPont's 60,000 employees worldwide could be redeployed under the plan, through attrition, contractor displacement, and reassignment.
 Within three years, he predicted, DuPont will see a one-time savings of $1 billion through a reduction in working capital and another $1 billion in annual savings through cost improvements.

 The plan also calls for redeployment of capital to businesses that have a return on net assets of 12% or better.
-Chief Financial Officer Gary M. Pfieffer said some businesses may be sold as a result, although he wouldnt identify candidates.
+Chief Financial Officer Gary M. Pfeiffer said some businesses might be sold as a result, although he wouldn't identify candidates.

-Thomas M. Connelly Jr., DuPonts chief science and technology officer, told the analysts that DuPont will accelerate its investment in high-tech fields, such as biobased and photovoltaic materials, and restrict investment in commodity polymers and coatings.
-DuPont got 30% of its 2004 revenue from products five years old or less, and Connelly expects that 34% of 2006 sales will be from such products.

-Thomas M. Connelly Jr., DuPonts chief science and technology officer, told the analysts that DuPont will accelerate its investment in high-tech fields, such as biobased and photovoltaic materials, and restrict investment in commodity polymers and coatings.
-DuPont got 30% of its 2004 revenue from products five years old or less, and Connelly expects that 34% of 2006 sales will be from such products.
+A third element of the plan is growth acceleration.
+Thomas M. Connelly Jr., DuPont's chief science and technology officer, told the analysts that DuPont will accelerate its investment in high-tech fields, such as biobased and photovoltaic materials, and restrict investment in commodity polymers and coatings.
+DuPont attained 30% of its 2004 revenue from products five years old or less, and Connelly expects that 34% of 2006 sales will be from such products.

 In tandem with the growth push, DuPont is elevating its biobased materials business to the status of a technology platform.
 DuPont's most visible biomaterials foray is into the glucose-based polyester intermediate propanediol, for which it will open a plant in the first half of 2006.
 But Connelly said the company is eyeing a range of opportunities that could generate annual sales of $3 billion-plus by 2012.